Swytch e-bike conversion kit

 I reviewed the original Swytch system almost exactly two years ago; overall I liked it, but it was not without its issues.
-The second generation kit has addressed some of those, and is a better system as a result.
+The second generation kit addressed some of those, and is a better system as a result.
 (We've also now got a 2022 Swytch e-bike conversion kit review which looks at the latest version of the kit, which features a smaller battery.)

 The system is very simple.
 You get a battery pack that sits on your handlebars, a cadence sensor that fits on your crank, and a motor built into a wheel to fit your bike.
 Wheel sizes cover everything from a Brompton up, or if you have something unusual (a penny farthing, or whatever) you can buy the motor unbuilt and do it yourself.
 Most people, though, will be swapping out their front wheel for a new one.